Information products are vital especially for an Information business.

 You can create Info products in any of those formats.
-Software don’t necessarily provide information, but a lot of Info businesses sell software as well.
+Software doesn’t necessarily provide information, but a lot of Info businesses sell software as well.

 You can turn Info products (digital products) into “physical” products, but this is an advanced strategy, not recommended until you’re successfully selling Info products in digital format.

-For example you can turn your ebook into a book, or a video into a DVD… Or a bundle of info products e.g. a couple videos, an ebook, some checklists and a mind map into a home study course.
+For example, you can turn your ebook into a book, or a video into a DVD… Or a bundle of info products e.g. a couple of videos, an ebook, some checklists and a mind map into a home study course.

 Keep in mind that in almost all niches the best selling products are the ones aimed for the beginner.
 There’s more demand for the basics than the more advanced stuff.

 Here are just a few examples: